cloudmesh/cloudmesh-openapi/sphinx/sphinx-docs/README.rst

 Cloudmesh uses introspection to generate an OpenAPI compliant YAML specification that will allow your Python code to run as a web service.
 For this reason, any code you write must conform to a set of guidelines.

-- The parameters and return values of any functions you write must use typingpython -m venv ~/ENV3 source ~/ENV3/bin/activate # on windows ENV3:raw-latex:`\Scripts`:raw-latex:`\activate
+-  The parameters and return values of any functions you write must use typing
-`mkdir cm cd cm pip install cloudmesh-installer cloudmesh-installer get openapi

 -  Your functions must include docstrings
 -  If a function uses or returns a class, that class must be defined as a dataclass in the same file

 The following function is a great example to get started.
-Note how x, y, and the return type are all ``float``.
+Note how x, y, and the return value are all typed.
+In this case they are all ``float``, but other types are supported.
 The description in the docstring will be added to your YAML specification to help describe what the function does.

 .. code:: python